The jaw is one of the most highly used joints in the human body and is often injured, creating the need for JAMSS.

 More In-Depth JAMSS Articles to Come

 We have organized a series of articles that we hope you will discuss and share with others.
 We are not providing medical advice here, nor are we covering each topic in depth.
-We are interested in your feedback and suggestions, questions, and invitations to collaborate in research.
+We are interested in your feedback and suggestions, questions, and invitations to collaborate on research.
+You may want to read about our clinical protocols for treatment for acute jaw and muscle sprain/strain.

 What is Orofacial Pain?